-The anticipated project start date is September 30, 2019.
+The anticipated project period start date for this announcement is: 09/01/2021

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

-Please direct LOIs and any questions about the programmatic goals and objectives of this FOA to:
+Please direct any questions about the programmatic goals and objectives of this FOA, and submit letters of intent to: